cfranco92/chat-bot-openai-whatsapp/README.md

 3. Receive messages:
 - Incoming messages will be processed automatically
 - The bot will respond according to the configured conversation flow
-- Appointments will be stored in Google Sheets
+- Data will be stored in Google Sheets

-## 💬 Appointment Flow
+## 💬 Conversation Flow

-The bot handles the following flow for scheduling appointments:
+The bot can be configured for different conversation flows.
+The current implementation includes:

 1. Initial greeting and options menu
-2. Request client's name
-3. Request pet's name
-4. Request pet type
-5. Request appointment reason
+2. Interactive conversation based on user selection
+3. Data collection and validation
-6. Appointment confirmation and storage in Google Sheets
+4. Confirmation and storage in Google Sheets

 ## 🧪 Testing